Chonghui-Liu/PACSI-project/README.md

 > *Identification of cell subpopulations associated with disease phenotypes from scRNA-seq data*.
 Chonghui Liu, Yan Zhang, Xin Gao,and Guohua Wang<br />

+### Support ##
+If you have any question regarding the use of PACSI, feel free to submit an [issue](https://github.com/Chonghui-Liu/PACSI-porject/issues).
 Improvements and new features of PACSI will be updated on a regular basis.